unipartdigital/workflows_engine/docs/source/primitives.rst

 Condition
 *********

-Selects (jumps to) a task to switch to based on if a condition is true or false.
+Selects a task to switch to based on whether a condition is true or false.
+This requires the flow and name of the task we wish to select to be specified, using a :ref:`TaskTarget container<target_task_container>`.

-.. warning:: Jumps are only allowed to the same flow or the flows parents.
+.. warning:: Jumps are only allowed to the same flow or ancestors of the flow.

 Schema
 ------